jcepriano/DevTask/README.md

 * Total work-time: **55 Hours**

 ### Continued Development
 * The feature to Log In with Google is a work in progress.
 The form is generated but it throws an exception if an attempt is made to use it.
+(In the deployed version of the app, the form doesn't generate at all)
 * When a task is created, an issue will be made in GitHub for that repo.
-* Delete a task.
-* Mark a task as completed.
 * More CSS and styling is being worked on.